-Gender Expression: the way one chooses to present their gender, often done through one's clothing, behaviour or demeanour, etc. in accordance with the sociocultural expectations of that gender.
-Gender expression may be aligned with one's assigned sex and gender or may differ from it.
+Gender Expression: the way one chooses to present their gender, often done through one's clothing, behaviour or demeanour, etc. Gender expression may be aligned with one's assigned sex and gender or may differ from it.

 Gender Non-Conforming (GNC): an adjective used as an umbrella term to describe people whose gender expression or gender identity differs from gender norms associated with their assigned sex or is outside the gender binary.